scusi/mwdl/README.md

 ## Install Release

+You can download a release at: https://github.com/scusi/mwdl/releases

+Download the archive for your Operatingsystem and architecture unpack it and put the binary somewhere into your PATH.

 ## Install from Source

 In order to install from source you need to have a go workspace setup and the sources.